The-code-giant/llm-optimizer/memory/prd.md

 ## 2. Executive Summary

-The LLM Optimizer is a SaaS product designed to help website owners, particularly non-technical marketing managers and founders, improve their website's visibility and citation frequency by large language models (LLMs) such as ChatGPT, Claude, and Gemini.
+The Clever Search is a SaaS product designed to help website owners, particularly non-technical marketing managers and founders, improve their website's visibility and citation frequency by large language models (LLMs) such as ChatGPT, Claude, and Gemini.
 As LLMs become increasingly prevalent as information sources, websites need to be structured and contain content that is easily discoverable, understandable, and trustworthy for these models to reference.
-The LLM Optimizer provides tools to analyze website content from an LLM's perspective, generate actionable recommendations, and facilitate the direct injection of optimized content (like structured FAQs or definitions) onto the website without requiring developer intervention.
+The Clever Search provides tools to analyze website content from an LLM's perspective, generate actionable recommendations, and facilitate the direct injection of optimized content (like structured FAQs or definitions) onto the website without requiring developer intervention.
 This MVP focuses on core capabilities: a tracker script for basic data collection, sitemap import for page discovery, AI-powered analysis with recommendations and scoring, in-dashboard content injection, and a central user dashboard to manage these functions.

 ## 3. Product Vision